Identity-labs/BjyAuthorize/README.md

 ## Configuration

-Following steps apply if you want to use `ZfcUser` with `Zend\Db`.
+Following steps apply if you want to use `ZfcUser` with `Laminas\Db`.
 If you want to use Doctrine ORM/ODM, you should also check the [doctrine documentation](https://github.com/bjyoungblood/BjyAuthorize/blob/master/docs/doctrine.md).

  1. Ensure that following modules are enabled in your `application.config.php` file in the this order: